adoxa/ansicon/readme.txt

     utes, restoring the originals on exit; all other programs will use the cur- rent attributes.
 The shift state is always reset for a new process.

-    The Windows API WriteFile and WriteConsoleA functions will set the number of characters written, not the number of bytes.
-When using a multibyte character set, this results in a smaller number (since multiple bytes are used to represent a single character).
-Some programs recognise this as a reduced write and will inadvertently repeat previous characters.
-If you discover such a program, use the ANSICON_API environment variable to record it and override the API, returning the original byte count.
-Ruby (prior to 1.9.3) is an example of such a program, so use 'set ANSICON_API=ruby' to avoid the repitition.
-The full syntax is:
+    My version of WriteConsoleA will always set the number of characters writt- en, not the number of bytes.
+This means writing a double-byte character as two bytes will set 0 the first write (nothing was written) and 1 the second (when the character was actually written); Windows normally sets 1 for both writes.
+Similarly, writing the individual bytes of a multibyte character will set 0 for all but the last byte, then 1 on the last; Windows normally sets 1 for each byte, writing the undefined character.
+However, my WriteFile (and _lwrite/_hwrite) will always set what was received; Windows, using a multibyte character set (but not DBCS), would set the characters.
+    You can have WriteConsoleA return the original byte count by using the ANSICON_API environment variable:

 	ANSICON_API=[!]program;program;program...